qnotna/twelve-months-ios-swiftui/README.md

 ### Detailed Summary

-The detailed summary shows which in months the item is available and if it will be cultivated antother time of the year.
+The detailed summary shows which in months the item is available and if it will be cultivated another time of the year.

 <img src="./doc/detail-pear.jpeg" alt="Detail 1" width="300px">